NATALIE M. HIOTT-LEVINE

 But aside from her role as mother of three sons, she is most proud of the volunteer work she has done on behalf of students and young adults with special needs and their families for the past 20 years.
 For ten of those years, she served as a representative on the Special Education Parents Advisory Council (SEPAC).
 Prior to that, Natalie served on the executive boards of special education parent support groups and the district’s Caring Kids Committee.
 Natalie and her husband also spent years serving on the Family Advisory Council of the Sala Institute for Child and Family Centered Care for Hassenfeld Children’s Hospital at NYU Langone from 2015 to 2021, where they shared personal experiences and insights in order to better the experiences of future pediatric patients and their families.

 Today, Natalie continues her work with Caring Kids as a presenter and puppeteer to educate younger students about various physical disabilities, neurodiversity, and bullying.
-Caring Kids is a district-wide, parent-run group, whose mission is to help children grow into compassionate, positive and empowered members of society through character education programs in the schools and community events.
+Caring Kids is a district-wide, parent-run group, whose mission is to help children grow into compassionate, positive and empowered members of society through character education programs in schools and community events.
 Its mantra is to treat everyone with caring, kindness and respect regardless of individual differences.
 She also supports her oldest son Zach in his Caring Kids presentations to third and fourth graders, where he explains and answers questions about living with visual impairment and physical disabilities.
 In addition, since 2021, she and Zach have become motivational speakers on the topics of inclusion of persons with disabilities in our schools and communities and the resilience of those individuals and their families in an autobiographical program entitled, “Differently Abled, Musically Inspired: A Young Man’s Journey to Inclusion & Resilience.”
 Together, they have presented for corporate diversity and inclusion initiatives and at libraries for special needs groups as well as the community-at-large.

 Leadership, Recognitions & Associations